lukafilipxvic/lukafilipxvic/README.md

 ### Hi there, I'm Luka 👋
-❤️‍🔥 I'm passionate about building cool AI tech.
+❤️‍🔥 I'm passionate about building cool tech.

-🌱 I'm currently learning Javascript and Python.
+🌱 I'm currently learning FastAPI and Python.
 <!--
 **lukafilipxvic/lukafilipxvic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.